NLepianka/technical/README.md

 The DissertationCompile.tex contains the code for printing the dissertation in accordance with the dissertation submission guidelines of Texas A&M University's Graduate School.

+# Syllabus

+A sample syllabus drafted for a course titled "Cultures of Data."
+This syllabus was formmatted in accordance with the standards of Texas A&M University.

 # The Editor and the Aggregate

 Article forthcoming in Textual Cultures, Fall 2020.